-Delta is the right choice for you if you are looking for the best nursing program in the Great Lakes Bay Region offering optimal clinical hands-on training.
+Delta is the right choice for you if you are looking for the best nursing programs in the Great Lakes Bay Region offering optimal clinical hands-on training!

 The RN program of study prepares the student to function effectively as a member of the health care team.
 This program requires a strong commitment to critical thinking, team collaboration, leadership, and development of sound clinical knowledge and skills.
 Upon successfully completing this program, you are eligible to take the Registered Nurse licensure exam.
 Our RN graduates work in clinical settings such as acute care hospitals, long-term care facilities, clinics, doctor's offices, home health care, hospice, industrial, and prison nursing positions.

-The Delta College RN program is accredited by the National League for Nursing and approved by the Michigan Board of Nursing.
+The Delta College RN program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Michigan Board of Nursing.
 The program is intense, but our pass rates for the RN-NCLEX are exceptionally high, and area employers are pleased with our graduates.
 The program is built on a strong nursing/medical theory foundation which leads to increased time in clinical practice as the student proceeds through each semester.

 You can take the RN/ADN program either full-time or part-time.